 Select print settings

 - Resolution is how thick the slices are.
 Smaller layers will mean the print is of higher quality, but it will also take longer since there will be more layers.
-A good layer height is 0.25 mm – if you want to print thinner than that, ask an Explorer if that’s okay.
+A good layer height is 0.25 mm.

 - Shell thickness is the outside of the piece.
 Printed parts are semi-hollow, but the shell is solid up to a small depth.
 A suitable wall thickness is 0.6 mm, strong and thick enough for scratches.
 If you are printing something that needs to support a lot of weight, you can turn the wall thickness up to 1 mm.